-I felt like this story would help those facing divorce anger and bitterness.
+I felt like this story would help those facing divorce with divorce anger and bitterness.

 One would think that after spending almost 20 years living in downtown Chicago it would be unlikely that I fall victim to a scam.
 Not the case.
 A few years ago, I took my kids to the Cubs game.
 It was a perfect weather day, we had great seats, the game was nail biting, and the hot dogs delicious.
 Everyone was happy.

 We actually found street parking (which was lucky), and when we got into the car to head home, a man approached the passenger side window.
 My 14 year-old son rolled it down and the man, who was out of breath held up an inhaler and started frantically telling us this story about how his friend needed him to pick up a prescription for the inhaler, that it was empty, and that she was having a hard time breathing.
 He said he needed 8 dollars.

 My gut instinct was to give him the money, but while I was getting it out of my purse, he told me he really needed $15.
 It was like I was on autopilot.
 I handed him the money so fast it was almost comical.
 My son rolled up the window and said, “Mom, you did a really good thing.”

 “I think so, too,” I replied, just as I was looking in my rear view mirror, realizing I got scammed.
 The guy was walking down the street really slowly, counting the money.
 He looked back at our car and then kept walking.

 Done.
 Finished.
 Screwed.
 Had.
 I then got really angry for a minute.
 “What a jerk!”
 I said.
 “I hope he goes to hell!”
 My son just sighed and said, “Yeah, we just got ripped off.”